 Hebrews 12:6 For the Lord disciplines the one he loves, and chastises every son whom he receives.”

 Here are some examples of how God has spoken directly to various people.

 1. “Yes, of course.”

 Jesus promises to answer any prayer that seeks to glorify God.
-Prayers that honour God will give Him all the glory, reference what He says about Himself, be free from sinful intentions and grateful for His blessings.
+Prayers that honour God will give Him all the glory, reference what He says about Himself, are free from sinful intentions and grateful for His blessings.